bamler-lab/constriction/README.md

    research vs real-world compression codecs; machine learning researchers will likely want to start using `constriction` through its Python/numpy API.
-It exposes both highly optimized entropy coders that are easy to use in common cases as well as a composable set of more low-level primitives that allow researchers to come up with more specialized variants of existing source coding algorithms (e.g., adapters for making custom defined probability distributions *exactly* invertable in fixed-point arithmetic; TODO).
+It exposes both highly optimized entropy coders that are easy to use in common cases as well as a composable set of more low-level primitives that allow researchers to come up with specialized variants of existing source coding algorithms (for example, `constriction` provides adapters for making custom defined probability distributions *exactly* invertible in fixed-point arithmetic so that they can be used with the provided entropy coders; TODO).
-2. **to simplify the transition from research code to production software** by exposing a superset of the exact same algorithms that the Python API provides also as a Rust crate;
-   if your research lead to a successful prototype of a new compression method then you can use `constriction`'s Rust API to turn your Python research code into a small and highly optimized standalone (statically linked) program, library, or WebAssembly module that runs efficiently and that can be used by customers who don't want to deal with Python's dependency hell.
+2. **to simplify the transition from research code to reliable software products** by exposing a superset of the exact same algorithms that the Python API provides also as a Rust crate; if your research lead to a successful prototype of a new compression method then you can use `constriction`'s Rust API to turn your Python research code into a small and highly optimized standalone (statically linked) program, library, or WebAssembly module that runs efficiently and that can be used by customers who don't want to deal with Python's dependency hell.
 By default, the Rust and Python APIs are binary compatible, so you can, e.g., continue to compress data with your Python research code while decompressing it with your optimized Rust deployment or vice-versa.
 For deployments with tighter resource constraints, the Rust API provides optional fine-grained control over the trade-off between compression effectiveness, memory usage, and run-time efficency, as well as hooks into the backing data sources and sinks, while preventing accidental misuse through Rust's powerful type system.
 3. **to serve as a teaching resource** by providing a collection of several different entropy coding algorithms within a single consistent framework, thus making the various algorithms easily discoverable and comparable on practical examples; [additional teaching